opensupporter/osdi-docs/events.md

 ### Scenario: Deleting an event (DELETE)

-You may delete a event by calling the DELETE command on the event's endpoint.
+You may delete an event by calling the DELETE command on the event's endpoint.

 #### Request